It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 Siblings of a patient with Wilson’s disease should be evaluated, as should more distant relatives with neurological or hepatic symptoms that may be related to Wilson’s disease.

-Although it can not prevent Wilson’s disease, it can delay or slow the onset of the disease.
+Although it can not prevent Wilson’s disease, it can delay or slow its onset.

 A geneticist can help parents determine their potential risk of transmitting Wilson’s disease to their children.